 Planting of annual flowers in yards or gardens is acceptable without making application to the Modifications Committee providing the flowers blend well with the existing landscaping.

-Vegetable and herb gardens are restricted to rear yard locations only and prior Modifications Committee approval is required.
+Vegetable and herb gardens are restricted to rear yard locations only, and prior Modifications Committee approval is required.

-Decorative garden borders such as timber, plastic, brick, rocks, logs, etc. are not permitted.
+Decorative garden borders such as timber, plastic, brick, rocks, logs, etc., are not permitted.
 Stone borders and boulders are permitted on a limited basis and must be incorporated into a landscape plan that is submitted for approval by the Modifications Committee.
-The use of gravel is not permitted in gardens or anywhere that is visible to the street or neighbors.
+The use of gravel is not permitted in gardens, or anywhere that is visible to the street or neighbors.
 If river stones are proposed, earth tones are required.
-Mulch should be brown tones; red cedar mulch is not approved for use.
+River stones should be sized appropriately and residential in nature versus larger industrial or rip rap type rocks.
+Mulch should be brown tones; red cedar and black mulch are not approved for use.

-Planters on steps and walkways are generally acceptable without making application to the Modifications Committee, provided they are in keeping with the community wide standards.
+Planters on steps and walkways are generally acceptable without making application to the Modifications Committee provided they are in keeping with the community-wide standards.
 The use of synthetic flowers and landscape is not permitted.

-Tree removal is a very serious issue, which should only be undertaken when necessary for aesthetic, grading or safety reasons.
+Tree removal is a very serious issue, which should only be undertaken when necessary for aesthetic, grading, or safety reasons.
 All requests for tree removal must be approved by the Modifications Committee.
 Tree removal may also be necessary in order to accomplish another modification.
-If tree removal is requested the trees to be removed must be flagged on site and your plan must identify the trees to be removed and the reason for the removal.
+If tree removal is requested, the trees to be removed must be flagged on-site, and your plan must identify the trees to be removed and the reason for the removal.
 Owners are asked to carefully plan modifications so as to eliminate or minimize the need to remove any trees.
 In most cases, the owner will be asked to offset any tree loss, whether associated with another modification or not, with new plantings.
 In instances where new or replacement plantings are not required, the tree stumps must be removed, and mulch beds/rings should be restored to turf.